project-roundtrip/roundtrip/README.md

 It is licensed under GNU Affero General Public License version 3 or later.

-Thanks to [Hetzner](https://hetzner.com) for providing the jam side.
+Thanks to [Hetzner](https://hetzner.com) for providing the jam site.

 ▶ Play it online on [https://project-roundtrip.github.io/roundtrip/](https://project-roundtrip.github.io/roundtrip/)